Term DatesTerm Dates Staff IntranetStaff Intranet Student CentralStudent Central

 Assessment

-In addition to the immediate feedback on their language use by our teachers and assistants, students are levelled every half term through end of unit tests.
-These tests assess students across the four skills: listening, speaking, reading and writing.
+In addition to our teachers' and assistants' immediate feedback on their language use, students are leveled every half-term through end-of-unit tests.
+These tests assess students across the four skills: listening, speaking, reading, and writing.

 Homework